 NOTE 2: The mapping of LCGs between the ingress and egress links of an IAB node for purposes of determining expected change in occupancy of IAB-MT buffers (to be reported as Pre-emptive BSR) is left to implementation.

-NOTE 3: The number of the Buffer Size fields in the Long BSR and Long Truncated BSR format can be zero.
+NOTE 3: The number of the Buffer Size fields in the Long BSR, Extended Long BSR, Long Truncated BSR, and Extended Long Truncated BSR format can be zero.

+NOTE 4: The Extended versions of the BSR formats may only be used by IAB nodes.

 Figure 6.1.3.1-1: Short BSR and Short Truncated BSR MAC CE